porterbmoody/balmingilead/content/posts/Jacob 5.md

 tags: ["love"]
 ---

----
-layout: post
-title: "Jacob 5 "
-subtitle: "'No greater parable was ever recorded' - Joseph Fielding Smith"
+When speaking of Jacob 5 Joseph Fielding Smith said, "No greater parable was ever recorded"
-date: 2022-12-10 03:45:13 -0400
-background: '/images/posts/olive tree.jpg'
----

 ![tree](/images/posts/olive tree.jpg)

 # Context
 Just before Jacobs speaks the allegory of the olive trees, he shares something about the "unsearchableness of God" saying,